VOL. IV - CHAPTER 7

 Charles Albert Edmonds was born on 10 July 1873 and baptised on 31 August 1873 at Herstmonceux, the son of Francis Edmonds and Emily.

-Charles Albert Edmonds of Bankside, Gardner Street, Herstmonceux died on 20 November 1957 at St Mary's Hospital, Eastbourne.
+Charles Albert Edmonds of Bankside, Gardner Street, Herstmonceux died aged 83 years old on 20 November 1957 at St Mary's Hospital, Eastbourne.
 Administration was granted to John Holt, solicitor.
+He was buried on 23 November 1957 at Herstmonceux.

 Minnie Jane Edmonds of Bankside, Gardner Street, Herstmonceux died on 17 December 1957 at The Willows, Herstmonceux.
 Probate was granted to John Holt, solicitor.